 49. Make the task fun and engaging

 Another great motivation tip is to make the task fun and engaging.
-Richard Branson has a great quote on this:
+Richard Branson has a great say about this:

-The same goes for everything that you do.
-If the task is mundane and boring, I doubt it that you will feel motivate or look forward to doing it.
+The same goes for everything you do.
+If the task is mundane and boring, I doubt that you will feel motivated or look forward to doing it.
 So make your work fun and engaging.

 50. Follow a role model

 Want to get motivated?
 Just follow a role model.
-What you need to do is to identify a few idols and role models you want to be like, follow them on social media and whenever you find yourself lack of motivation, visit their social media pages or imagine what they would do in your situation.
+What you need to do is to identify a few role models you want to be like, follow them on social media and whenever you find yourself have no motivation, visit their social media pages or imagine what they would do in your situation.

 51. Change to a more productive environment